gpodder/mygpo/doc/api/usage.rst

+.. _usage:

 API Usage
 =========

+This page describes how the gpodder.net API can be used.

 Client Registration
 -------------------

 Most API endpoints can only be accessed by registered clients using a client key.
 Clients can be registered for free at LINK.
+A registration needs to be approved before it can be used.

 TODO: User-Agent?

+TODO: how is the API Key included in requests?

 Allowed Usage